inmatura/aws.inmatura.com/docs/jupyterhub-ami/getting-started.md

 Copy the public IP address and open it in a browser, be sure to use `http` and not `https`.

-Note: The services might take a minute to start the first time while it's configuring the services and creating the initial user.
+Note: The services might take a couple of minutes to start the first time while it's configuring the services and creating the first user.

 You should now see the JupyterHub UI and can click on `Sign in with KeyCloak`